LSmyrnaios/S3Downloader/README.md

 - **id**: the id of the record<br>
 - **location**: the S3-location of the file<br>

-Then, it downloads the files in parallel, using 20 threads.
+Then, it downloads the files in parallel.
 <br>

 ### Requirements: